moebiussurfing/ofxPresetsManager/README.md

 ## NOTES
 * Should improve **ofxImGui** contexts because we can't use more than one instance yet.
 * Other ideas noted into `ofxPresetsManager.h`.
-* Undo workflow not operative now.
 * Add minimal/lite class compatible but without any GUI or using a tiny `ofxGui` version.
 * Better performant version without using hard disk files.
-Memory vector of XML/JSON instead.
+Memory Mode, using vector of XML/JSON instead of files.
 * **Feedback**, **issues**, and **PR**'s are very welcome!

 ## Author